rollbear/trompeloeil/docs/FAQ.md

 cmake --build . --target install
 ```

-This will create a directory structure inside `toolkits` that has `include/trompeoeil.hpp`
+This will create a directory structure inside `toolkits` that has `include/trompeloeil.hpp`
-and the CMake find modules in `lib/cmake/trompeoeil`.
-Whether you add the entire *Trompeoeil*
+and the CMake find modules in `lib/cmake/trompeloeil`.
+Whether you add the entire *Trompeloeil*
 repo to your source control is up to you, but the minimal set of files for proper CMake
 support in is in the `toolkits` directory.

 Second, you could install it globally on your system by cloning the repo and installing with